LoESoft-Games/loesoft-games.github.io/README.md

 MayhemLab music track repository only.

-This is a repository of Assemblee Game Client of MayhemLab project which contains music track for read-only usage.
+This is a repository of Assemblee Game Client of LoESoft project which contains music track for read-only usage.
 You can redirect your game client to read our music tracks used on our projects, e.g. usage "https://nitsravoki.github.io/sfx/" + file + ".mp3".

 Credits for development:

-- @nits;
-- @GhostMaree.
+- LoESoft Developers.